yuvalmGS/gigaspaces-wiki-jekyll/xap100/maven-plugin.markdown

 ### public repository Location

-You can install the OpenSpaces artifacts using a public repository:
+You can install the XAP artifacts using a public repository:

 {% highlight xml %}
 <repository>